hitorilabs/bert/README.md

 This repo houses the experiments for BERT my beloved.

 Initially, I was just looking for a nice clean torch implementation of BERT where I can easily check against the one provided by HuggingFace.

-Meaning, map the weights from HF onto the custom implementation and check if it can produce roughly the same results.
+i.e. map the weights from HF onto the custom implementation and check if it can produce roughly the same results.

 It ended up being a bit more tedious than I thought, so I thought it would be